 Dentistry & Dental Digital Radiology

-Keeping our pets smiling brightly and their mouths smelling fresh and healthy is a priority for all of us pet owners.
+Keeping our pets smiling brightly and their mouths smelling fresh and healthy is a priority for all pet owners.
 Unfortunately, oral health can often be overlooked until there is a problem.
-Should your pet be in need of a dental cleaning, the veterinary team at Michigan Road Animal Hospital at 96th Street is here to help!
+Should your pet need a dental cleaning, the veterinary team at Michigan Road Animal Hospital at 96th Street is here to help!

 As an extra measure of safety, we place an IV catheter for the administration of IV fluids during your pet’s dental procedure, and in case emergency medications need to be administered.
 Digital dental radiographs are part of our CORE dentistry procedures, too!
 Just like at our dentist, dental radiographs allow us to evaluate the roots and underlying bone health of your pet’s teeth.
 If needed, our doctors are proficient and skilled at performing oral surgery right at our office.
 In some cases, we may have to refer your pet to a specialist as that is an option, too.
 As always, we will assess whether your pet needs for antibiotics or additional pain medication throughout the procedure.